Okahyphen/mtd/README.md

   - `departed :: Boolean` - Whether or not the `Track` has run at least once.
   - `requirements :: Array` - An array of strings, corresponding to the command line options.
   - `result :: Any` - The most recent return value from invoking the `Track.block`.
 Setting dependent.
 - `_radio :: Object` - An empty object, to be used for data sharing between tracks.
-See `MTD.prototype.relay`.
+See `MTD.prototype.radio`.
-- `_before :: Array` - An array of `track` names to be invoked in order, before any command line argument tracks.
+- `_before :: Array` - An array of `track` string names to be invoked in order, before any command line argument tracks.
 - `_default :: Null/String` - The default `track` to be invoked if there are no command line argument tracks.
-- `_after :: Array` - An array of `track` names to be invoked in order, after any command line argument tracks.
+- `_after :: Array` - An array of `track` string names to be invoked in order, after any command line argument tracks.

 Generally, none of the properties should be written to directly.